Slashdot Asks: Does the World Need a Third Mobile OS? - Slashdot

 because... why not?

-In decades of developing and promoting tech (Score:2)
+In decades of developing and promoting tech (Score:5, Insightful)

 I have never met a customer who knows what he wants until he sees it.